 When you’re in the grip of a particularly bad migraine, it’s common to just want it gone, at any cost.
-For this reason, plenty of people either wait it out in the dark or endure the agony of the bright lights at their local emergency room to get treatment.
+For this reason, plenty of people either wait it out in the dark or endure the agony of the bright lights at their local emergency room to get treatment for non-life-threatening conditions.
 But there’s a better way!

 Why the ER Is Bad for Migraine Sufferers

 Even 10 seconds, someone in the U.S. goes to the emergency room complaining of head pain.
 And if you’ve had severe migraines in the past, you understand that this is so much more than just a headache.
 All of your senses are extremely sensitive, and the ER is a sensory nightmare.
 From the bright fluorescent lights to the chaos and noise of ambulances arriving and people coming and going, to the overwhelming smells of perfumes and cleaning agents, this is exactly the type of environment that will make a migraine episode even worse.

 Beyond that, because ER staff are busy treating patients with emergency symptoms, migraines can be triaged as a low-priority case.
 This can lead to long waiting times in a painfully unsuitable environment before you ever even get the chance to speak with a clinician.

 While sometimes you can tough it out at home or self-treat recurrent migraines, there are times when you need to have a medical professional evaluate your symptoms to make sure it’s not something more serious.
 And other times a migraine can last days or weeks with no relief until treated by a qualified medical team.